Student Research

 This section contains various highlighted research and capstone projects by undergraduate Landscape Architecture students.

-Meghan Laffey
+Megan Laffey

 “As coastal development threatens natural habitats, an unlikely ally for endangered seabirds has emerged: gravel rooftops.
-University of Florida landscape architecture student Meghan Laffey dedicated her summer to exploring this connection through an internship with the Florida Fish and Wildlife Commission (FWC) and American Bird Conservancy (ABC).
+University of Florida landscape architecture student Megan Laffey dedicated her summer to exploring this connection through an internship with the Florida Fish and Wildlife Commission (FWC) and American Bird Conservancy (ABC).
 Laffey’s research focused on three threatened species: Least Terns, Black Skimmers, and Roseate Terns.
 These seabirds, pushed from their traditional coastal nesting grounds, have increasingly turned to gravel roofs as alternative breeding sites since the mid-1900s.”

 Rebekah Thompson Wadsworth